freitzzz/flutter-web-cd-travis-ghpages/README.md

   local_dir: build/web
 ```

 By default Travis pushes the files to `gh-pages` branch of the repository that triggered the pipeline build.
 You can configure the deploy to other branch or repository using the `repo` and `target_branch` keys.
 Take in consideration that if your want to modify the repository to be deployed, you need to include the username of the repository owner (`<repo_owner>/<repo_to_deploy>`).
 Another cool feature which Travis provides is the set of the custom domain to be used on Github Pages.
 This is done by modifying the value of `fqdn`.
+See all the other cool features that Travis provides [here](https://docs.travis-ci.com/user/deployment/pages/).

 Thats all, trigger a push/pull request on the build branch and Travis will deploy your Flutter application!
 Best part ?
 It's all free!